 - Greed is good

-The Morningstar employ a mix of males and females into their gang.
-While most members in the gang are of European origin, evidenced by the accents in their voices, there are also some Afro-Belgian and Asian women in their ranks.
+The Morningstar employs a mix of males and females in their gang.
+While most members in the gang are of European origin, evidenced by the accents in their voices, there are also some Jamaican (Zoey) and Japanese (Clara) women in their ranks.
 The male members of the gang are clad in black suits with red undershirts along with loose neckties, black or pink sunglasses, as well as shirt buttons with the Syndicate star on it.
 The female members wear a black coat along with red high-heeled boots.

 - Phillipe Loren - An extremely powerful entrepreneurial crime lord.
 He is the leader of both the Morningstar and The Syndicate, and everyone answers to him.
 Aside from that, Phillipe also runs a large, international arms dealing operation, and has side businesses in the sex-trade, which he entrusts to Viola and Kiki DeWynter.

 - Viola and Kiki DeWynter - Identical twin sisters and art dealers who serve as Phillipe Loren's right-hands and personal assistants.
 Both of them are intelligent businesswomen with a great deal of knowledge in the financial world.
 Viola and Kiki are also in charge of the Morningstar's sex-trade operations, specifically prostitution and human trafficking.